ysyk2021/the-power-of-self-awareness-in-workplace-stress-reduction/src/chapter-6-2.md

-Chapter 4: Techniques for Building Resilience and Coping Skills at Work
+Techniques for Building Resilience and Coping Skills at Work
 =======================================================================

 In this chapter, we will explore various techniques that can help individuals build resilience and develop coping skills to effectively navigate workplace stress.
 These strategies empower individuals to maintain their well-being and thrive in challenging work environments.